-was built in 1871.
-She was 141 feet long, 38 feet at the beam and with 11.5 feet depth of hold.
+was built in 1871 by Master Shipbuilder Captain Alvin A. turner in his shipyard in Trenton, Michigan.
+She was 141 feet long, 28.7 feet at the beam and 11.5 feet depth of hold.
 The Advance

 had primarily been a lumber barge in tow of the tug Boscobel

 for the Peshtigo Lumber Company charged with carrying lumber from Peshtigo to Chicago and returning with various goods to be sold at the Peshtigo grocery.
 In March of 1898 the Advance